 Kenseth doesn't understand Edwards' retirement

 Matt Kenseth answers a question during a news conference at the NASCAR Media Tour in Charlotte, N.C., Tuesday, Jan.
 24, 2017.
-Matt Kenseth answers a question during a news conference at the NASCAR Media Tour in Charlotte, N.C., Tuesday, Jan.
-24, 2017.
+CHARLOTTE, N.C. - Matt Kenseth has had several conversations with Carl Edwards, and none has given him any insight into why his teammate suddenly retired.

 Comments